-A presentation on standing for council will be given in the Supper Room, Waihinga Centre office at 7pm on Wednesday 6 July 2022.
+A presentation on standing for council will be given in the Supper Room, Waihinga Centre, Martinborough at 7.00pm on Wednesday 25 June 2025.
 Items to be covered will include how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

-For further information please contact Barbara Gavan on (06) 306 9611 Ext 832 or elections@swdc.govt.nz.
+For further information please contact Nicki Ansell at elections@swdc.govt.nz.